 Essex and Suffolk Water No Objection Upon reviewing the plans we have no objections at this stage.
-We would recommend that is taken to ensure that our assets are unaffected by the proposed works.
-I will attach a showing the approximate location of our assets in this area.
-Please, proceed in line with attached guidance document and also be aware that liability for any damages throughout duration of the works falls onto the party carrying out these works and their chosen contra Officer comment / response: The mains water supply runs along the west side of Scratby Road and should be unaffected although care is required during highway works and making foul sewer connections.
+We would recommend that care is taken to ensure that our assets are unaffected by the proposed works.
+I will attach a plan showing the approximate location of our assets in this area.
+Please, proceed in line with the attached guidance document and also be aware that liability for any damages throughout the duration of the works falls onto the party carrying out these works and their chosen contractor.
+Officer comment / The mains water supply runs along the west side of Scratby response: Road and should be unaffected although care is required during highway works and making foul sewer connections.

 Any relevant Condition / Informative note? n/a - the applicant has been made aware of these comments.